modxorg/Docs/en/getting-started/server-requirements.md

 ## PHP

-MODX 3 requires at least PHP 7.0, but 7.2 or 7.3 is recommended.
+MODX 3 requires at least PHP 7.1, but higher is recommended.

 The following extensions are required by MODX, or are commonly required by extras: `zlib`, `json`, `gd`, `pdo` (specifically `pdo_mysql`), `imagick`, `simplexml`, `curl`, and `mbstring`.
 These are common extensions, and are usually enabled by default.